 However, therapists are limited to the tools they can bring with them to your residence and do not have access to the full range of equipment a clinic can offer.

-Practices such as hydrotherapy, electrotherapy and acupuncture are all treatments that require a specialized environment to be successful.
+Practices such as hydrotherapy, electrotherapy are all treatments that require a specialized environment to be successful.

 Depending on the extent of your ailments or injuries, it may be necessary for you to transition to a clinical environment.

-Whether you are participating in hydrotherapy, electrotherapy or acupuncture, it is always encouraged that you attempt a clinical visit.
+Whether you are participating in hydrotherapy, electrotherapy, it is always encouraged that you attempt a clinical visit.
 There are many other tools such as X-ray and CT scan machines that are not portable.